EvanForsythe/BB485/week09B.md

 - If you choose an algal AMP-based project, the goal of the project should be to predict the genome-wide set of AMPs using genome/proteome/transcriptome data from an algal species (Devaleraea mollis if possible, but any algal species is of value).

+Answer the following questions and submit on Canvas:

 1. What is the overarching goal of your project?

 2. Create a bulleted list of the steps you'll take to accomplish your goals.